ChannceD/ChannceD/README.md

 <h1>Hi, my name is Channce — an <a href="https://linkedin.com/in/channce">Aspiring IT Professional</a>☺</h1>

+### 👋 About Me

+I'm Channce, an aspiring IT professional with adaptability and a strong passion for technology and hands-on problem-solving.
+Currently studying Information Technology and building real-world skills through self-paced labs and certification prep.

+💼 I’m actively seeking opportunities in Information Technology

+---
 <h2>🌐 Information Technology Projects:</h2>

 ### 🧾 osTicket (Help Desk Ticketing System)